babicb/babicb.github.io/index.md

 meta-description: "Asistant Professor, INSEAD"
 ---

 Hi!
 Welcome to my page.
-I am an Assistant Professor in the Decision Sciences department at [INSEAD](https://www.insead.edu/).
-Starting July 2021, I will be an Assistant Professor of Philosophy and of Statistics (joint) at the [University of Toronto](https://www.utoronto.ca).
+I am an Assistant Professor in the Department of Philosophy and the Department of Statistical Sciences (jointly appointed) at The [University of Toronto](https://www.utoronto.ca).

-Previously, I was a postdoc at the [California Institute of Technology](http://hss.divisions.caltech.edu/people/boris-babic).
+Before joining UofT, I was an Assistant Professor in the Decision Sciences department at [INSEAD](https://www.insead.edu/), and a postdoc at the [California Institute of Technology](http://hss.divisions.caltech.edu/people/boris-babic).
 I am primarily interested in (a) questions in Bayesian inference and decision-making and (b) normative questions in the implementation of artificial intelligence and machine learning.

 <!---(see [here](https://www.caltech.edu/about/news/can-ai-be-fair) for an article of a recent workshop I organized on this topic).
 The overarching theme of my research is **epistemic risk**.
 The core dimensions of this project span philosophy of science/formal epistemology, normative ethics, and law & public policy.
 The latter engages the emerging literature on fair AI and machine learning.
 You can learn more about epistemic risk by clicking on the Research tab. -->